-As you look lovingly at your groom, you remember the 55 text messages his ex-wife sent that morning outlining exactly how she was going to make his life (and therefore your life) a living hell if he had the audacity to marry you.
+As you look lovingly at your groom, you remember the 55 text messages his ex-wife sent that morning outlining exactly how she was going to make his life (and therefore yours) a living hell if he had the audacity to marry you.
 Never mind that their divorce was 10 years ago.
-You quickly glance around the church to make sure his ex-wife isn't camped out behind the nearest flower arrangement with a bazooka pointed at your head.
-Then you wonder if you really can survive that much drama.
-Not to worry.
-With a little effort and some strong boundaries you can.
+You glance around the church to make sure she isn't camped out behind the nearest flower arrangement with a bazooka pointed at your head.
+You wonder if you can survive this much drama.

-Being married to a man with a high-conflict ex-wife is not for the faint of heart.
-I know because I am married to a man who's ex-wife is bat shit crazy.
-I met him years after his divorce and could not fathom that there was still this much animosity and abuse from his ex.
+Even if you're not married yet, being in a relationship with a man who has a high-conflict ex-wife or girlfriend is not for the faint-of-heart.
+I know because I am married to a man whose ex-wife is bat shit crazy.
+I met him years after his divorce and I could not fathom that there was still this much animosity and abuse from his toxic ex.

-I have dealt with everything from the ex trying to punch my husband at an exchange to her beating on my door at 6 am to see if my husband was at home.
-(He was by the way.)
-I've been yelled at, received unsolicited phone calls to tell me what a loser I have married, been blamed for things I've never heard of, and called a horrible human being.
-For the longest time she only referred to me as the "chick around your dick."
-The ex-wife threatened to keep my husband and his son apart for the rest of the kid's life if the kid was ever going to be around me for even 5 seconds because she was not going to have "her" son around another woman.
-Odd, since I think all I've ever said to her is "Hello." and eventually "Stop knocking on my door at 6:00 am."
+I have dealt with everything from the ex trying to punch my husband to her beating on my door at 6 a.m. to see if he was at home.
+(He was, by the way.)
+I've been yelled at and received unsolicited phone calls telling me what a loser I married.
+I've been blamed for things I've never heard of and called a horrible human being.
+For the longest time, she referred to me as "the chick around your dick."
+She threatened to keep my husband and his son apart for the rest of the kid's life if the kid was ever going to be around me for even 5 seconds because she was not going to have "her son" around another woman.
+Odd, since all I've ever said to her is "Hello," and eventually, "Stop knocking on my door at 6:00 a.m."

 Step 1: Recognize the Crazy

-Step 2: Get On The Same Page As Your Husband
+Step 2: Get on the Same Page as Your Husband

 Who do you talk to the most about your stepmom problems?